Information & Service Updates

 Click here to lodge a service request online.

-While COVID-19 restrictions remain in place, Council is mindful of the need to ensure community safety and compliance with regard to the number of people who may gather.
-This obligation is balanced with the need to minimise disruption to the business of Council.
-Considering this, Council has determined that limited public access to Council meetings will be permitted from the date of the next Council Meeting on 11 August 2020.
+Council is mindful of the need to ensure community safety and compliance with regard to the number of people who may gather and this obligation is balanced with the need to minimise disruption to the business of Council.

-Council will continue to ensure minutes and audio recordings of Council meetings are available on Council’s website and will review access for other people and media in due course.
+Council will continue to ensure minutes and audio recordings of Council meetings are available on Council’s website.
 These arrangements are subject to review based on any changing circumstance relating to the COVID-19 Disease Emergency.

 For information on how to make online or written submissions or to ask a question on notice, click here